 Select the Find Last item in the Search menu to find the last search match.
 If the “selection only“ option is on, Find Last starts searching from the end of the search range.
 If “all files“ is on, Find Last starts searching from the end of the last file in the current project.
 If “all projects“ is on, Find Last starts searching from the end of the last file in the first project.
 If none of these three options are on, Find Last starts searching from the end of the current file.
 Find Last searches backwards until a match is found.

-If the search term can be found, EditPad will switch to the file it was found in, and select the matched text.
-If the search term cannot be found, nothing will happen, except that the First button on the search panel will briefly flash its icon to indicate it failed.
-Since there's no Last button, the First button flashes instead.
+If the search term can be found, EditPad switches to the file it was found in, and selects the matched text.
+If the search term cannot be found, nothing happens.
+Only the Find Last button on the search panel will briefly flash its icon to indicate it failed.
+Since there’s no Last button, the First button flashes instead.

 In EditPad Pro, the Find Last command is also available through the drop-down menu of the First button on the search panel’s toolbar.